 Since we still had most of the day remaining to hunt, we decided to test our long-range hunting skills on the active and elusive White Blesbok.

 Our African Hunting Trip

 These animals love to run and can cover great distances in such a short period.
-Like many of the other species we went after, they are challenging due to the fact they run in such are a large herd.
+Like many of the other species we went after, they are challenging because they run in such large herds.